GabeScott/standard-works-vault/General Conference/2004 April - How Great the Wisdom and the Love.md

 Eliza R. Snow, who wrote some of our famous music, particularly sacrament music, wrote the words:

-How great the wisdom and the love
+>How great the wisdom and the love

-That filled the courts on high.
+>That filled the courts on high.

-Just run that through your mind for a second.
-Because we were there.
+>

-How great the wisdom and the love
+Just run that through your mind for a second—because we were there.

-That filled the courts on high
+>That filled the courts on high

-And sent the Savior from above
+>And sent the Savior from above

-To suffer, bleed, and die!
+>To suffer, bleed, and die!

-(“How Great the Wisdom and the Love,” Hymns, no. 195)
+>

 We chose to come here.
-And so we’re here assembled in this vast auditorium, where we can speak to each other and bear witness and bear testimony.
+And so we’re here, assembled in this vast auditorium, where we can speak to each other and bear witness and bear testimony.
 I assure you that in those sleepless nights that I’ve had at times, when you attempt to solve all of your problems and to make new resolutions of things that need to be done, I have had those heavenly thoughts that lift us.
 God our Heavenly Father loves us, as we should love Him.
 He selected His Son to come to earth and bring the gospel of Jesus Christ, for whom this Church is named and which we bear witness to.
 I am honored to stand and bear witness today of the foundation of this Church and of our love for President Hinckley, who leads us today.

 The gospel is true.
 I know it; I’m a witness of it.
 In the name of our Lord and Savior Jesus Christ, amen.